Find out how your baby has developed a sense of balance and more amazing talents in utero.

 Your Baby’s Brain Is Developing

-Your baby is quite a little thinker: >strong>Her cerebral cortex is now starting to mature and form connections, which means that in the next trimester, she may be able to think consciously and even form early memories. has begun to mature and control some of his bodily functions.
-The next few weeks will mark rapid brain advancements in your baby, with the development of billions of brain cells.
-Some of these cells will be instrumental in allowing him to take his first breath!
+Your baby is quite a little thinker: Her cerebral cortex is now starting to mature and form connections, which means that in the next trimester, she may be able to think consciously and even form early memories.

-The issue: Globally, about 38 percent of all pregnant women have anemia, which can be related to inadequate iron status.
+The issue: Globally, about 50 percent of all pregnant women are iron-deficient, which can lead to anemia—and complications for you and your baby.

-The solution: Work with your doctor to watch for anemia and ask what to do if your iron levels are low.
+The solution: Know how you can work with your doctor to watch for anemia—and what to do if your iron levels are low.